 - 1. style names in normal case and diacritics; - 2. adopt common local rules into federal rules; - 3. extract common rules; and - 4. standardize page equivalents for words and lines.

 I also make several simplification suggestions along the way, but those are only incidental.
-Likewise, I am sure that the Committees can improve on my proposed language and examples.
-Please consider the underlying substance and intent, not just the examples given.
+Likewise, the underlying substance and intent, not just the examples given.